Impactworkers/iw-complaint-manager/docs/architecture-decision-records/001-prevent-duplicate-officers-ui.md

 - Parts of the system in NOIPM that use the API endpoint /officers/search will be affected by this change.
 - The Hawaii pipeline is not affected by this decision.

+ ### Note:

+ - This feature no longer needed.
+Revert all the changes added to a codebase.

 ---